PeernetOfficial/core/webapi/readme.md

-/warehouse/create               Create a file in the warehouse /warehouse/create/path          Create a file in the warehouse via copy /warehouse/read                 Read a file in the warehouse /warehouse/delete               Delete a file in the warehouse
+/warehouse/create               Create a file in the warehouse /warehouse/create/path          Create a file in the warehouse via copy /warehouse/read                 Read a file in the warehouse /warehouse/read/path            Read a file in the warehouse to disk /warehouse/delete               Delete a file in the warehouse
 ```